 Academics are top-notch at BC, which ranks among the highest among American research institutions in producing Fulbright scholars and houses eight research libraries containing over two million printed volumes.
-Students studying at BC are also given a chance to let loose and show some school spirit, especially at men’s hockey games which have won in five national championships so far.
+Students studying here are also given a chance to let loose and show some school spirit, especially while watching the men’s hockey team, which has won five national championships so far.

 Human beings have a creative side that tends to shine most when we are truly invested in the world around us.
 Describe a situation when you responded effectively to a particular need and found yourself at your creative best.

 Best for those with a humanitarian bent (and whose activities reflect that), this is a loaded prompt with many aspects to address.
-There are two main topics involved: volunteer/humanitarian related work and creativity.
-The prompt asks how helping others has lead to an outpouring of personal creativity in your life, weaving the two topics together.
+There are two main topics involved: volunteer/humanitarian-related work and creativity.
+The prompt asks how helping others has led to an outpouring of personal creativity in your life, weaving the two topics together.

 You don’t need to limit yourself to strict volunteer work, though.
 You can write about teaching your younger sister how to tie her shoe in a way she could remember, or starting a food compost system at your school with limited supplies.
 Just remember to illustrate your creativity through solving the problem.

 Experience teaches us the importance of being reflective when making major decisions.
 Share an example from a recent event when a leader or an average person faced a difficult choice.
 What were the consequences of the decision?
 Would you have done the same?

 This prompt also allows for a wide range of responses.
 You can write about virtually anyone here.
 The essay should be divided into two portions, the first part describing the event and its consequences, and the second your thoughts on whether you would have made the same decision and why.